notimewaste/blog/_posts/2017-04-26-UpGrad-Hackathon-2.md

 Final Demonstration took more than 3 hours with judges looking at projects in various states of excitement,confusion,astonishment and sometimes disappoval too. <br><br>
 ![Judges]({{ site.url }}/images/hackathon-judges.png)<br><br>
-At the end results were announced and we were happy to be in Top three projects although too lazy hungry and tired to express our happiness.
+At the end results were announced and we were happy to be in Top three projects although too lazy,hungry and tired to express our happiness.

 ### Team Lunch